orion-project/rezonator2/README.md

 This is the official port of reZonator to [Qt](qt.io) framework.
 The goal is to make it open-source and cross-platform.

-Currently, version 2 is in alpha state, but it implements most important functions of version 1:
+Currently, version 2 is in alpha state, but it implements the most important functions of version 1:

 * Reading of project files (schemas) from version 1.
 * Stability calculation for resonators (standing-wave and ring).